mosip/mosip-infra/deployment/sandbox-v2/docs/hsm.md

 ### `client.zip`

 The HSM connects over the network.
-In order for services to connect to HSM they need `client.zip` which is a bundle of self dependent PKCS11 compliant libraries used to connect to the HSM.
-The same is installed by mosip services before the services start.
+For services to connect to HSM they need `client.zip` which is a bundle of self dependent PKCS11 compliant libraries.
+The same is installed by MOSIP services before the services start.
 This library must be provided by the HSM vendor.
 When dockers start the `client.zip` file is pulled from the artifactory, unzipped and `install.sh` is run.

 This file must fulfil the following:
-* Contain an `install.sh` as mentioned below
+* Contain an `install.sh`
 * Available in the artificatory

 ### `install.sh`

 This script must fulfil the following:
-* Have executable permission
+* Has executable permission
 * Sets up all that is needed to connect to HSM
 * Able to run inside dockers that are based on Debian, inherited from OpenJDK dockers.
 * Place HSM client configuration file in `mosip.kernel.keymanager.softhsm.config-path` (see below)
 * Not set any environment variables.
-If needed, they should be passed while running the mosip service dockers.
+If needed, they should be passed while running the MOSIP service dockers.

 ##  Properties